-Coconut flour is extremely high in fiber, it has almost twice as much fiber as wheat bran does.
-Coconut flour needs a lot of moisture since it is so high in fiber.
-Because of that, there can be no equal substitutions for coconut flour.
-Coconut flour is also sweeter than most other flours so most recipes call for fewer sweeteners.
+It is extremely high in fiber, it has almost twice as much fiber as wheat bran does.
+It needs a lot of moisture since it is so high in fiber.
+Because of that, there can be no equal substitutions.
+It is also sweeter than most other flours so most recipes call for fewer sweeteners.

-Coconut flour is a great source of fiber and protein, which helps you feel full longer, it has a slightly sweet flavor so you don’t need to add as much sugar when baking.
+It is a great source of fiber and protein, which helps you feel full longer, it has a slightly sweet flavor so you don’t need to add as much sugar when baking.
 It also has a low carb count which can help keep blood sugar levels in a good range.
 This is especially beneficial to diabetics and those who are needing to keep their blood sugar levels in a certain range.
-Coconut flour is also a gluten-free flour, so it is a great substitution for wheat flour for those who are allergic to gluten.
+It is also a gluten-free flour, so it is a great substitution for wheat flour for those who are allergic to gluten.

 It makes light and airy baked goods